Arduino weather station

 My first Arduino project (and the project that finally pushed me over the edge to get an Arduino) was to capture and log data from a wireless outdoor temperature/humidity sensor.
 I've had a wireless weather station for a few years, and it works well, but it always bothered me that I was getting all this data every day but not able to record it, unless with pencil and paper.
 When I saw that this had been done and written up in the book Practical Arduino, I figured it was time to try it.

 I have since added a pressure sensor for recording barometric pressure and a DS1631 digital temperature sensor for monitoring indoor temperature.
 Both additional sensors use the I2C protocol for communication, and I used some code from Interactive Matter for the pressure sensor.
 The sensors have been installed on a prototype shield.
-Eventually I would like to eliminate the need for a direct connection to a computer, perhaps by logging to a Linux-based router like an Asus WL-520gU running OpenWRT.
+Now I have it connected to a Raspberry Pi, which uploads data to ThingSpeak every minute.
+The plot below uses their public API.

 Source code is available at GitHub.